barkerbg001/Quirk-Counter/README.md

 - **Event Log Table**: Sortable table showing timestamp, category, and custom phrases

 ### 🔄 Interactive Features
-- **Counter Cards**: Four default categories (Burps, Farts, Bugs, Coffee) with customizable counts
+- **Counter Cards**: Five default categories (Burps, Farts, Bugs, Coffee, Sass) with customizable counts
-- **Undo Button**: Remove the last entry with a single click
+- **Increment/Decrement**: Add or remove entries with `+` and `−` buttons on each card
 - **Toast Notifications**: Elegant toast messages with random contextual phrases
 - **Pulse Animations**: Visual feedback when incrementing counters
 - **Hover Effects**: Smooth transitions and hover states throughout the UI
+- **Multi-Page Navigation**: Navigate between Home, Dashboard, Event Log, and Settings pages
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
-- **Custom Categories (UI)**: Create new categories from the header using the `＋` button — new categories persist in localStorage
+- **Custom Categories (UI)**: Create new categories from the Settings page using the `＋` button — new categories persist in localStorage
-- **Delete Categories**: Remove categories you no longer need via the trash (🗑) button on each card.
+- **Delete Categories**: Remove categories you no longer need via the delete button on each card.
 Deleting a category also deletes all events associated with it (a confirmation dialog appears first).
-Be cautious: deletions are permanent in the current UI.
+Be cautious: deletions are permanent.
-- **Default 'Sass' Category**: An additional default category `Sass` is included out-of-the-box.
+- **Daily Reset**: All tallies automatically reset to 0 at the start of each new day

 ### 💾 Data Persistence
 - Local storage integration for saving state across sessions
 - Persistent theme preferences
 - Event history tracking with timestamps
 - Category counts and event log retention
+- Automatic daily reset tracking

+### 📤 Data Export
+- **Export Events**: Download your event history as JSON or CSV files
+- Export button available in the Event Log page
+- Timestamped filenames for easy organization

 ## 🚀 Getting Started